 See Read My Work for the published (title) excerpt.

 Contact me and let me know if you want to see other information on this website that may be useful to you and to others.

 My writing classes are for adult students.
 Actually, the age range is from 18 to 90 years, which makes for a wide variety of life experiences, plus some wonderful writing and discussions.
 Many students are writing books, fiction or non-fiction, and some have already published one or more books.
 A great many also publish essays and stories in newspapers and magazines.

-The spring memoir and personal essay writing workshop will begin at the Hampton Library in Bridgehampton on Tuesday, July 5, from 5:00 – 7:00 p.m. and meet for six sessions, through August 9.
+Our fall memoir and personal essay writing workshop, open to all, will begin at the Hampton Library in Bridgehampton on Tuesday, October 4, from 5:00 – 7:00 p.m.
+We’ll meet for six sessions, through November 8.
 The fee is $75.
 To register, and for more information, call 631-537-0015.

-On Thursday, July 7, from 1:30 – 3:30, the Connetquot Library in Bohemia will hold our spring memoir writing series – for four sessions – ending on July 28.
+On Thursday, October 6, from 1:30 – 3:30 p.m., the Connetquot Library in Bohemia will hold our fall memoir writing series, for five sessions, ending on November 3.
 These classes are for area residents only, and there is no fee.
 Call 631-567-5079 for more information.